LYang-666/Paper-Summary/README.md

   Tow requirments for norm-based criterion: 1. large norm deviation.
 2. small minimum norm.
 * Data Independent filter pruning
   * [PRUNING FILTERS FOR EFFICIENT CONVNETS](https://arxiv.org/pdf/1608.08710.pdf) | ICLR 2017 |

+  Good analysis on sensitive of resnet layers to be pruned.
+  1. "(layers 20, 38 and 54 for ResNet-56, layer 36, 38 and 74 for      ResNet-110) lie at the residual blocks close to the layers where the number of feature maps changes, e.g., the first and the last residual blocks for each stage.
+We believe this happens because the precise residual errors are necessary for the newly added empty feature maps."
+    Solution: The retraining performance can be improved by skipping these sensitive layers.

+  2. " We find that deeper layers are more sensitive to pruning than layers in the earlier stages of the network."
+    Solution: "we use a different pruning rate for each stage."

 * Data dependent filter pruning
   * [Learning Efficient Convolutional Networks through Network Slimming](https://arxiv.org/pdf/1708.06519.pdf) | ICCV 2017 | [github](https://github.com/liuzhuang13/slimming)